livecodelife/fleetio-digest/README.md

 ### Determinism and Reliability
 *   **Retries:** The Fleetio client includes automatic retries for flaky network connections.
 *   **Fail Fast:** The system validates environment variables on boot and crashes immediately if any are missing.
+*   **Streaming & Reasoning:** The LLM client supports streaming responses and can display model reasoning deltas (if supported by the model) to provide transparency into the AI's thought process.
+*   **Session State:** The interactive chat maintains a prompt history and uses response IDs to provide a continuous, context-aware conversation experience.
 *   **Text over JSON:** We serialize the digest into structured text before sending it to the LLM.
 Experience shows that LLMs summarize structured text more reliably than raw, deeply nested JSON objects.

 ---